peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

   * Change controller: IETF
   * Provisional registration?
 No

-To indicate that the content is an CWT-based Status List:
+To indicate that the content is a CWT-based Status Assertion:

   * Type name: application
-  * Subtype name: status-assertion+jwt
+  * Subtype name: status-assertion+cwt
   * Required parameters: n/a
   * Optional parameters: n/a
   * Encoding considerations: binary